MeetKothari/ValorantStatsTracker/README.md

 # Welcome!
-As someone who enjjoys playing Valorant and has a passion for data, I found multiple faults in the integrity of the algorithm used on tracker.gg, and sought to make one that's better.
+As someone who enjoys playing Valorant and has a passion for data, I found multiple faults in the integrity of the algorithm used on tracker.gg, and sought to make one that's better.
 This repo contains the code for that.
 This is currently a WIP, though you can find current level of functionality in the 'commands.txt' file which is provided in this repo. :blue_heart:

 # Requirements
 :thought_balloon: This project requires Python 3 and a number of Python libraries.
 If you don't have Python downloaded, you can find it here: https://www.python.org/downloads/release/python-3112/